MLB Rumors: Bryce Harper Reportedly Putting Off His Decision After Dodgers Jump Into The Mix

 — Bob Nightengale (@BNightengale) February 25, 2019

 But if Harper is looking for the biggest payday, the Phillies may be the only option, USA Today noted.
 Other teams that could have offered more money — including the Chicago White Sox — have bowed out of the race.
-The San Diego Padres were reportedly still interested but not able to offer a mega deal after already inking Manny Machado for $300 million.
+The San Diego Padres were reportedly still interested, but not able to offer a mega deal after already inking Manny Machado for $300 million.

-Bryce Harper’s team haven’t given much indication which way he is leaning, but the All Star outfielder is apparently not letting the approach of Opening Day lead to any pressure to sign quickly.
+Bryce Harper’s team haven’t given much indication as to which way he is leaning, but the All Star outfielder is apparently not letting the approach of opening day lead to any pressure to sign quickly.
 Reports have indicated that Harper is willing to wait for the right deal before signing, even if it means starting the season in free agency.